Short answer: Yes!

 - 4 year olds: can generally start at the beginning of each primary album, but will move through some things faster; if the child is in a school, encourage lots of language games at home in particular

-- 5 year olds or close to 5: again, they can start at the beginning, but make sure it is truly a game; they like to be a bit silly (that sense of humor is kicking in), so meet them in that place; they won't want to trace as much but are starting to use reason, so explain, "This will help with writing".
+- 5 year olds or close to 5: again, they can start at the beginning, but make sure it is truly a game; they like to be a bit silly (that sense of humor is kicking in), so meet them in that place; for example, they won't want to trace sandpaper letters as much but are starting to use reason, so explain, "This will help with writing".
 You will likely move quickly through some things, but make sure to have thorough understanding - and I can't say enough: make it a game!
-They love those language and environment at the end of the sensorial album pages - the sillier the better! (examples: scattering items and needing the JUST longer rod; or having them match all the geometric shapes to ALL the cards, but you have a set hidden underneath you and you just giggle as they get to the point of frustration (a hint that there is something up)).
+They love those language and environment games ending each of the sensorial album pages - the sillier the better! (examples: scattering items and needing JUST the longer rod; or having them match all the geometric shapes to ALL the cards, but you have a set hidden underneath you and you just giggle as they get to the point of frustration (a hint that there is something up)).
 And do move at THEIR pace - which may be quicker than a 3 or 4 year old.
+Or slower in some areas - it is all fine!

 - All elementary children, but especially those without primary experience: get them working with their hands, even when they've moved out of the fussy-hands-on stage - handwork such as weaving, pottery, crochet, knit, cross-stitch, sewing, wood-working, mechanical work - whatever and as much as possible give them these skills NOW.
 They will need them to express themselves properly in the adolescent years.